 The licensee shall have a program to inspect and maintain the effective operation of its medical equipment.
 The program should include daily or periodic function checks and routine preventive inspection and maintenance.
 There should be a plan for securing replacement or backup equipment when individual items are in for repair.
-There should be manufactured by Date 07/29/2005 manuals as well as brief checklist available for reference.
+There should be manufacturer's manuals as well as brief checklist available for reference.
 The equipment maintenance and inspection program shall include: